dcgrigsby/bitnet/README.md

 - **Start small**: Run `just exp-arithmetic` first to verify your setup works
 - **Monitor training**: Use `just check-status <run_id>` or `just check-status <run_id> --watch` to track progress
 - **Check checkpoints**: Training saves checkpoints in `runs/` - you can resume from these or use them for inference
-- **Customize hyperparameters**: Each experiment's training script accepts command-line arguments for batch size, learning rate, etc.
+- **Customize hyperparameters**: Run training scripts directly with `uv run python` to pass custom arguments for batch size, learning rate, etc.
 - **FineWeb-Edu dataset**: The baseline experiment will download ~20GB of data on first run

 ## Documentation